yaozhong/URnano/README.md

 # URnano: Nanopore base-calling from a perspective of instance segmentation

-URnano is a nanopore base-caller that
+URnano is a nanopore base-caller that performing base-calling as a multi-label segmenation task.
-More details can be found in <bioAxiv link>
+More details can be found in [BioAxiv](https://www.biorxiv.org/content/10.1101/694919v1).

 ## Docker enviroment
 We provide a docker image for running this code